ysengoku/42-Inception/README.md

 maxretry = 5
 ```

-#### Create filter definition: nginx-http-auth.conf
+#### Create filter definition

-This file defines the filter used by the `nginx-http-auth` jail.
+Create `nginx-http-auth.conf` for this example.
+It defines the filter used by the `nginx-http-auth` jail.
 The `[Definition]` section contains the regular expressions that `fail2ban` will use to identify failed attempts in the log file.

 Example:
 ```properties